warelab/release-notes/oryza/PanOryza Release 7---2023-07-08.md

  5) The Oryza Map Alignment Project ([OMAP](http://www.omap.org/), 2007): approximately 1.6 million variant loci detected by comparing BAC End Sequences from four rice varieties to Japonica [submitted to dbSNP].
  6) Adaptive loss-of-function in domesticated rice (BGI 2004): A collection of approximately 3M variant loci from the comparison of the Indica (93-11) and Japonica (Nipponbare) genomes.

-- 20,483 Quantitative Trait Locus (QTL) remapped to the IRGSP-1.0 assembly by industry collaborator [KeyGene](http://www.keygene.com).
+- 20,483 QTLs remapped to the IRGSP-1.0 assembly by industry collaborator [KeyGene](http://www.keygene.com).
 Of those, 19,435 were taken from [Gramene's legacy QTLs database](http://archive.gramene.org/qtl), and 1,048 from the [Q-Taro database](http://qtaro.abr.affrc.go.jp).

 - 1,278 genetic markers (990 RFLPs and 288 SSRs) from [Gramene’s legacy markers database](http://archive.gramene.org/markers).